 Education and Outreach at the UWYMV

-Since the UWYMV is primarily a research facility, there is generally no public access to the collections.
-However, tours for the public are given periodically throughout the year, typically in conjunction with events held at the Berry Biodiveristy Conservation Center.
-Please check the Berry Center’s schedule of events to see when the next tour may be.
-In addition, there are a number of displays about the history and importance of natural history collections in the Berry Center which are open to the public during the University of Wyoming’s normal working hours Monday – Friday.
+The UWYMV is closed to the public, but general tours are given periodically, typically in conjunction with events held at the Biodiversity Institute.
+Please check the Biodiversity Institute's schedule of events to see if there may be a tour.
+In addition, there are a number of displays about the history and importance of natural history collections in the Berry Biodiversity Conservation Center which are open to the public during the University of Wyoming’s normal working hours Monday – Friday.